ComradDoge/DogeEU4/README.md

 If you don't like discord just post in the discussion or in the comments.

 [h1] Changes 09/10/2020 [/h1]
-- Added Francia tag
+- Added Francia tag and missions for it
 - Rhineland Missions tree fixed
-- Franconia got new missions and colour is red
+- Franconia got new missions and colour
+- Noble Knights privilige fix
+- Crownland gain from dev click halved 0.2>0.1
+- Kaiserreich government for germany brought in

 [h3] Things that are broken [/h3]
 - The graphical part for deities is borked